Graph Neural Networks with Feature and Structure Aware Random Walk: Related Work

 GNNs have achieved tremendous success on homophilous (assortative) graphs~\cite{kipf2017semi,hamilton2017inductive, wu2019simplifying, velickovic2018graph,qu2019gmnn,gilmer2017neural}.
 However, recent work~\cite{pei2019geom,zhu2020beyond} shows that traditional MPNN-based GNNs perform poorly on heterophilous (disassortative) graphs, and provide two metrics to measure the degree of homophily on the node level and edge level.
 To tackle the limitation of heterophily, the early method Geom-GCN~\cite{pei2019geom} precomputes unsupervised node embeddings and uses neighborhoods defined by geometric relationships in the resulting latent space to define graph convolution.
 H$_2$GCN~\cite{zhu2020beyond} proposes to make full use of high order neighborhoods, and combine self-embeddings and neighbor embeddings using concatenation.
 CPGNN~\cite{zhu2020graph} integrates the compatibility matrix as a set of learnable parameters into GNN, which it initializes with an estimated class compatibility matrix.
 PPNP~\cite{klicpera_predict_2019} and GDC~\cite{klicpera_diffusion_2019} redefine the node proximity using PageRank and Heat Kernel PageRank.
 GPRGNN~\cite{chien2021adaptive} performs feature aggregation for multiple steps to capture long-range information and then linearly combines the features aggregated with different steps, where the weights of the linear combination are learned during the model training.
 Some other methods like FAGCN~\cite{fagcn2021} use an attention mechanism and learn the weight of an edge as the difference in the proportion of low-frequency and high-frequency signals.
-AdaGNN~\cite{dong2021graph} leverages a trainable filter that spans across multiple layers to capture the varying importance of different frequency components for node representation learning.
+AdaGNN~\cite{dong2021graph} leverages a trainable filter that spans across multiple layers to capture the varying importance of different frequency components for node representation learning. \citet{zhang2021magnet} experimentally show that for typical heterophilous graph benchmarks, the directionality of the graph plays an important role, and it is one of the keys to designing effective GNNs beyond homophily.